matthias-mayr/Cartesian-Impedance-Controller/README.md

 ## Description
 This project is an implementation of a Cartesian impedance controller.
 It is a type of control strategy that sets a dynamic relationship between contact forces and the position of a robot arm, making it suitable for collaborative robots.
 It is particularily useful when the interesting dimensions in the workspace are in the Cartesian space.

-The controller is developed using the seven degree-of-freedom (DoF) robot arm called `LBR iiwa` by `KUKA AG`.
-It is, however, universal and should therefore work for other seven DoF robot arms, such as the `Panda` by `Franka Emika`.
+The controller is developed using the seven degree-of-freedom (DoF) robot arm called `LBR iiwa` by `KUKA AG` and has also been tested `Panda` by `Franka Emika` both in reality and simulation.

 The implementation consists of a
 1. base library that has few dependencies and can e.g. be directly integrated into software such as the DART simulator and a